aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 This is the first point where your LLM app starts behaving like a backend service instead of a notebook.

-## 4. Step Three: Productize the API Contract
+## 4. step three: productize the API contract

 For client-facing behavior, this project uses a simple but correct pattern: